 If you re-entered or exited the workforce, or started a side hustle

-Was 2020 was the year your side hustle took off, you finally started your own business, you went back to work after a break or you entered retirement either by choice or…well…not?
+Was 2021 the year your side hustle took off, you finally started your own business, you went back to work after a break, or you entered retirement either by choice or…well…not?
 If so, be prepared for tax season changes.

 If your one-income household became a two-income one, put some thought into filling out your W-4.
 “You may end up under-withholding, especially if you file with a spouse who makes significantly more money and you don’t properly account for this when selecting your withholding allowance,” Riskin says.
 That can lead to a lower refund than expected, or worse — owing money to the IRS.
 Don’t forget to keep withholding in mind for both your state and federal returns as well.

 If you worked only part of the year or had a low income, don’t overestimate the impact of claiming the Earned Income Tax Credit (EITC).
 “You get the maximum benefit only if you fall within certain thresholds,” Riskin says.
 Use the EITC Assistant on the IRS.gov website to see if you are eligible for the credit and get an estimate of the amount.